Assessments and Grading

 In making the decision to test, students and families should review ACTFL’s guidelines on what learners can do at each proficiency level and additional resources from the MN Seal of Biliteracy Program:

-Assesses writing and speaking skills in Amharic, Czech, Hmong, Somali Maay Maay, Somali Maxaa, Tamil, Ukrainian, and Vietnamese
+- Assesses writing and speaking skills in Amharic, Czech, Hmong, Somali Maay Maay, Somali Maxaa, Tamil, Telugu, Ukrainian, and Vietnamese

-Assesses reading and listening skills in Amharic, Czech, Dari, Hmong, Pashto, Somali, Tamil, Ukrainian, and Vietnamese
+- Assesses reading and listening skills in Amharic, Czech, Dari, Hmong, Pashto, Somali, Tamil, Telugu, Ukrainian, and Vietnamese

 In addition to these assessments, students can earn an award based on qualifying scores on the Advanced Placement Language and Culture exams and International Baccalaureate Language B exams.
 A student may also test outside of SoWashCo Schools and submit their qualifying score reports to receive an award upon graduation.
 Students should submit their score report to their high school counselor.